C.F. Leach|Longreads|January 2020| 8 Minutes|2079 words

 It is the spirit who gives life…

-After praying, reading the word, watching and listening to DVDs and cds on healing.
+After praying, reading the word, watching and listening to dvds and cds on healing.
 Teaching bible studies and meditating on the Word.
-My revelation was I could be a billionaire.
-But if God did not heal me all the money in the world could not save me.
-The revelatory place of blessing is a place where God shows what he is capable of doing and what he will do on your behalf.
+My revelation was I could be a billionaire, but if God did not heal me all the money in the world could not save me.
+The revelatory place of blessing is a place where God shows you what He is capable of doing and what He will do on your behalf.
 After the first round of chemo they could no longer find the leukemia.
 However, decided to give me the standard treatment anyway.
 The day my hematologist told me he knew I was waiting for the other shoe to drop.
 But it wouldn’t because he believed I was healed—He told me he knew I was a woman of great faith.
 When he left the room I got down on my knees with tears in my eyes thanking God.
 “It is the Spirit who gives life; the flesh profits nothing.
 The words that I speak to you are spirit, and they are life.”
 (John 6:63)

 “Membership has its privileges.”